 In Georgia, there are 197 entities that include traditional school districts, the three state schools for the deaf and blind that constitute one district, and charter schools whose charter rests with the Georgia Board of Education ("state charter schools").
 Of those entities, 10 districts did not have a disability subgroup that met the minimum number required, as determined by the State, to be reported as a subgroup.
 Georgia established AMOs for the disability subgroup participating in state assessments administered in grades 3-8 for reading and mathematics.
 AMOs were also established for high school students participating in designated EOCTs.
 The number of districts reported as meeting the State's AMO targets for the disability subgroup met the targets on content specific assessments related to the AMO targets.
-Eighty-three (83) districts met the State's AMO targets for the disability subgroup for reading grades 3-8 and high school.
-Fifty-three (53) districts met the State's AMO targets for the disability subgroup for mathematics grades 3-8 and high school.
-This is based on new AMOs for the SWD subgroup established by the Georgia ESEA Flexibility Waiver approved by the U.S. Department of Education.
-This sets a new baseline for this indicator.
+Eighty-three (83) districts met the State's AMO targets for the disability subgroup for mathematics grades 3-8 and high school.
+This is based on new AMOs established by the Georgia ESEA Flexibility Waiver and sets a new baseline for this indicator.